dfinity/awesome-internet-computer/README.md

 ### Python

-- ⚠️ UNMAINTAINED ⚠️ [ic-py](https://github.com/rocklabs-io/ic-py) - Library for interfacing with the IC using Python.
+- [icp-py-core](https://github.com/eliezhao/icp-py-core) - Library for interfacing with the IC using Python.

 ### Dart/Flutter